shivjeetdyade/blackjack/README.md

 # blackjack

-This is a simple project(Still being developed) based on the game Blackjack.
+This is a simple project based on the game Blackjack.

 To understand the game better, please play the actual game (https://games.washingtonpost.com/games/blackjack) and then run this code on your machine.